 Thank you for checking out my website, where I strive to conserve aquatic biodiversity in a changing world

-My primary focus concerns global change biology through examining impacts on marine-freshwater (diadromous) migrants, and the greater task of conserving environmental flows.
-I have a broad interest in natural history and conservation, and continue to be involved in research of freshwater invasions, the wildlife trade, and the systematics of East-Asian minnows and caridean shrimps.
+Using field, modelling, and genetic approaches, I strive to advance the understanding of how global environmental change impacts the marine-freshwater continuum, focusing on highly mobile but imperilled diadromous migrants.
+I also have a broad interest in natural history and conservation, and continue to be involved in research of freshwater invasions, the wildlife trade, and the systematics of East-Asian minnows and caridean shrimps.
 A core philosophy is making my work translatable to actionable policy, and I have undertaken regional assessments of conservation statuses for freshwater biodiversity with WWF Hong Kong and advised the Hong Kong Government’s Biodiversity Strategy and Action Plan.
 I also believe there is a misalignment between research and education, and I attempt to bridge this through the conservation organization that I founded, Freshwater Collective.

 Read more about me here.